- Current Tours

 Day 2: Friday, March 11, 2022: Salisbury, Oxford

 On arrival in Heathrow, we will board our bus and travel to Salisbury and visit the magnificent cathedral.
-After free time for lunch, we will visit Avebury, a large Neolithic site.
-In South Leigh we will visit St. James the Great Church, famous for its medieval wall paintings.
+After free time for lunch, we will visit St. James the Great Church in South Leigh, famous for its medieval wall paintings (maybe the inspiration for the devil Screwtape?).
 We will then check-in to the Eastgate Hotel in Oxford, where we will stay for the entire tour.
-We’ll explore the Botanical Gardens, then dine in our hotel.
+We will wander the two mains streets of Oxford, Broad and High, and then dine in our hotel.
 (IF/D)

-We will have the opportunity to worship in St. Ebbe’s this morning, a friendly Church of England church in central Oxford.
-We will walk to The Mitre where we can purchase lunch, followed by Punting on the river.
-In the grounds of the Magdelene College is a picturesque footpath called Addison Walk.
-C. S. Lewis would walk along this path by the river in conversation with J.R.R.
-Tolkien and Hugo Dyson, which played a significant role in him coming to faith.
-We will tour Magdelene College and stay for Evensong.
-Our evening meal will be at the Eagle and Child Pub.
-(B/D)
+We will have the opportunity to worship in St. Ebbe’s this morning, a friendly Church of England in central Oxford.
+After a traditional Sunday Roast at the Royal Oak, we will explore the grounds of the Magdalene College, treading a picturesque footpath called Addison Walk.
+On a windy night in September 20, 1931, Lewis ambled along this path by the River Cherwell in conversation with J.R.R.
+Tolkien and Hugo Dyson, where they persuaded him of the reality of myth.
+We will tour Magdalene College and stay for Evensong.
+(B/L)

 We will transfer to Heathrow for our return flights to Norfolk.
 (B)